<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 Most times, they get supplied from local resellers and do not pull their own fuel at the rack.
 They usually have a contractual supply agreement with the local jobber, but unlike the jobber or the lessee dealer, their contract terms are usually shorter in length.

 The open dealer usually buys fuel from a jobber, who charges a “delivered” price to get it from the rack to the station.
 The open dealer will use that delivered cost as their basis and add in their own margin.
-A big challenge for these guys is that they usually do not get “help” in times of tight supply or when margins contract.
+A big challenge for these retailers is that they usually do not get help from their supplier in times of tight supply or when margins contract the way a retailer with a branded supply deal might.
 So, for them, competition is EVERYTHING!

 Chain Retailers